getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 To initialize the SDK manually:

-- disable the `auto-init` feature by providing the following line in the manifest:
+- Disable the `auto-init` feature by providing the following line in the manifest:

         <meta-data android:name="io.sentry.auto-init" android:value="false" />

-- initialize the SDK directly in your application:
+- Initialize the SDK directly in your application:

         SentryAndroid.init(context, options -> {
           options.setDsn("___PUBLIC_DSN___");